AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartIV-The PowerOfYAML.md

 gh-badge: [star, fork, follow]
 ---

-So we've been learning about ***only some*** the posibilities that Markdown+Pandoc offers to write our research paper.
+We've been learning about ***only some*** the posibilities that Markdown+Pandoc offers to write our research paper.
 But that is just only one part of the story.
 Many more questions should be arising at this point:

 1. My paper should have an abstract, where do I put it?
 2. What if I want to change the margins of my page?
 Or my paper size?